 It does not matter how long ago your injuries related to abuse were suffered, this does not affect the compensation you receive.

 Support for claimants

-At Jordans, we realise how difficult bringing a sexual abuse claim can be.
-While we are not qualified to provide counselling or psychological treatment, we do work closely with child abuse charities who can offer support to you throughout the claim and beyond.
+At Jordans, we realise how difficult bringing a school or teacher sex abuse claim can be.
+While we are not qualified to provide counselling or psychological treatment, we do work closely with child abuse charities who can offer support to you throughout the school or teacher abuse claim and beyond.

 We want to ensure that you or your child has the help that is needed for you to move on from this traumatic experience.

-If you or your child has suffered abuse at school you can talk to one of our male or female specialist abuse Lawyers in absolute confidence on 0800 955 5094.
+If you or your child has been abused in school, you can talk to one of our male or female specialist abuse lawyers in absolute confidence on 0800 955 5094.